jasontamez/PF2/README.md

   * `"has_tag": STRING` - Looking for something that has the listed tag
   * `"has_tag_any": ARRAY_STRING` - Looking for something that has any of the listed tags
   * `"has_tag_all": ARRAY_STRING` - Looking for something that has **all** of the listed tags
+  * `"has_tag_type": STRING` - Looking for something that has a tag with the listed prefix
   * `"quantity": INTEGER` - Looking for at least the indicated number of separate things

 * **Ability properties**